anilsirish/Behavioral-Cloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.
 Used 0.2 as a correction angle to include side camera images in data set.

 #### 4. Appropriate training data